 My name is April Hill and I am the owner of North Augusta Counseling Services, LLC.
 I have been in private practice for 3 years and counseling clients since 2012.
 I am a Licensed Professional Counselor (LPC) in South Carolina and a Licensed Professional Clinical Counselor (LPCC) in Ohio.
 I am a member of the International Association of Trauma Professionals.
 I hold a BS in Psychology and an MA in Professional Counseling, both received at Liberty University.

-My areas of training and expertise include: EMDR, trauma informed care, psychological interpretation, cognitive behavioral approaches, relaxation skills, projection techniques, spiritual approaches, and coping skills.
+My areas of training and expertise include: EMDR, trauma informed care, psychological interpretation, cognitive behavioral approaches, mindfulness, projection techniques, spiritual approaches, and coping skills.
 I have experience helping people with Post Traumatic Stress Disorder (PTSD), grief, depression, and anxiety.
-I have 6 years’ experience working in community mental health helping individuals diagnosed with a wide range of mental illness within both the criminal and general population.
+I have 7 years’ experience working in community mental health helping individuals diagnosed with a wide range of mental illness within both the criminal and general population.
 I also have experience in collaborating with law enforcement and corrections staff to provide education and support.

 As a counselor, I believe my job is to help you gain the tools, abilities, and strengths (or tap into and utilize the ones you already have) to handle life’s difficulties in a healthier, more productive manner.
 I am non-confrontational in my approach; however, I will encourage you to move outside of your comfort zone and try something new.